jxmot/markdown-hitcounter/README.md

 * Check the IP address of the viewer, if found in a configurable *known IP list* the count is not incremented.
   * **NOTE**: When a markdown file with this hit counter is viewed *through* GitHub the IP address will always be within a specific range owned by GitHub.

+## Other Uses

+You could count just about anything.
+All you need is to do a GET of `mdcount.php` with a proper query and you got it!

 # Conclusion